jackdesert/dailydancer/README.md

   * Get author "list@sacredcircledance.org (=?UTF-8?Q?Susan-P?=)" to show up correctly in Message.author-multiple-source
   * Find out why Message 630 did not send the first time.
 (Sent manually later)
   * Include somaspace.us/schedule.html ? calendar events?
+  * Nicholas suggests: Yea I would use ...  the "point click finger" to - indicate opening the event bubbles indicate clickable hyperlinks (I might remove the bold shift that occurs when hovering over hyperlinks) the curser when hovering over text the arrow the rest of the time

 Notes from my Sweetheart: